soniarizzodev/RemoteAnniversary/README.md

 # RemoteAnniversary
-A nice way to surprise whoever is celebrating its anniversary away from loved ones
+A nice way to surprise whoever is celebrating their anniversary away from loved ones